top of page

 One of my favorite perches over Tahoe

 Monkey Rock along the Flume Trail is one of my go-to spots to take photos in Lake Tahoe.
 Yes, there's a rock carved to look like a monkey (which is fun to see and snap a few pics with), but I'm there for the spectacular 180-degree views.
-My favorite things about this spot are the views facing south (see the first pic) and the over-hanging rock shaped like a perfect chair (see the third picture).
+My favorite things about this spot are the views facing south (see the first pic) and the overhanging rock shaped like a perfect chair (see the third picture).

-The trail to monkey rock is 2.6 miles out and back and is relatively easy.
+The trail to Monkey Rock is 2.6 miles out and back and is relatively easy.
 There is a steep incline for a section of it, but it doesn't last long.
 Just pace yourself by taking little breaks if you get winded on this part of the trail.
 The trailhead to Monkey Rock is behind Tunnel Creek Cafe in Incline Village.

 2. BONSAI ROCK